iterative/dvc.org/content/blog/2022-04-26-moving-local-experiments-to-the-cloud-with-tpi.md

   - AWS
 ---

-There's a number of good reasons why one might want to train a machine learning model locally.
-It's quick and easy to set up a new project on a local machine.
-This is also sufficient for simple experiments (with reduced data subsets or small models) without paying to rent heavy cloud compute resources.
+There are many reasons you might train a machine learning model locally.
+Mainly, it's quick & easy to set up a new project on a local machine.
+This is sufficient for simple experiments (with reduced data subsets or small models) without paying to rent heavy cloud compute resources.
 A local machine is also deeply familiar -- as opposed to the multitude of available cloud services, which can be intimidating even with a decent background in DevOps.

 Once you locally set up and iterate over your data & code enough, you may reach a point where more powerful compute resources are needed to train a larger model